nikola-bodrozic/express-react-typescript/README.md

 Express server, React TypeScript & MySQL on Docker.

-It calls Nodejs service to get data from the API endpoints.
+React calls Nodejs service to get data from the API endpoints.

-Axios in useEffect with Async / Await and unmount, Loader, Routes, Retry API calls, deal with error HTTP responses and axios timeout
+Axios in useEffect with Async / Await and unmount, Loader, Retry API calls, deal with error HTTP responses and axios timeout

 ## Prepare